America’s Most Advanced Home Inspection Brand

 There’s just one problem: The demand for home inspectors is now outpacing the supply.
 When the recession drove part-time and unprofessional inspectors out of business, the WIN Home Inspection franchise did just fine, soaking up the available business during the downturn.
 Now that the real estate market is roaring back to pre-recession levels, WIN Home Inspection franchise owners have been gobbling up market share.

 “The opportunity is great,” says James Price, a 26-year-old National Guard veteran who operates in Lubbock, TX.
 “I did some research the other day and learned there are 115,000 real estate agents and brokers in the state of Texas, but there are just 2,300 home inspectors.There aren’t enough home inspectors to handle it all!
 That’s why some inspectors get away with not having great customer service.
 But if you have a franchise and a system and are professional, you are set up for success.”

-WIN’s brand and our professionalism earn a huge amount of trust in the real estate industry, and with so many competitors displaced, we’ve been able to grow even more quickly than before — evidenced by the fact that WIN’s revenue is up 35% over two years.
+WIN’s brand and our professionalism earn a huge amount of trust in the real estate industry, and with so many competitors displaced, we’ve been able to grow even more quickly than before — evidenced by the fact that WIN’s revenue grew 31% from 2011 to 2013.

 What makes WIN better?

 WIN thrives in the industry by offering a better, more thorough inspection and a friendly, professional experience.